Professor Maria Lonsdale | Head of School of Design

 I am the Editor-in-Chief for the prestigious international peer-reviewed Design journal Information Design Journal, first published in 1979.
-I am Associate Editor for another prestigious and oldest international peer-reviewed design journal Visible Language, first published in 1967.
-I am the Editor for the Special Student Issue in Visible Language.
-I am also reviewer for other peer-reviewed journals beyond the field of Design, such as Journal of Eye Movement Research.
+I am also reviewer for other peer-reviewed design journals such as Visible Language and She Ji: The Journal of Design, Economics, and Innovation; as well as journals beyond the field of Design, such as Journal of Eye Movement Research.
 I am a regular manuscript reviewer for publishers such as Sage, Routledge (Taylor & Francis) and Bloomsbury.

 I was awarded Senior Fellow of the Higher Education Academy (SFHEA) as a recognition for my seniority and contribution to high quality teaching and student learning.
 I was also awarded Member of the International Society of Typographic Designers (MISTD) as recognition for my professional ability as designer and academic.